ibryant2/FastqAnalysis_Cut-Tag/README.md

 # FastqAnalysis Cut&Tag
-# A project to analyze Cut&Tag data from SRA or FASTQ format.
+# A project to analyze Cut&Tag data from SRA or FASTQ files
 This repository will help users to extract important aspects from a DNA Sequence.
 There will be instructions from the initial steps of retrieving SRA files down to a snapshot of the usable data from the provided sequence.
 There will be a database with example datasets to be used in the pipeline.
 The provided datasets will be Cut&Tag data on human cells.

 You can access the associated paper at https://pmc.ncbi.nlm.nih.gov/articles/PMC6488672/ and the data in the study can be accessed via NCBI GEO https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE124557 (GSE124557).
 The database will provide users with the characteristics of each sample, an SRA accession number, and links to retrieve FASTQ files via wget.